NServiceBusExtensions/NServiceBus.Validation/readme.md

 ## Community backed

-**It is expected that all developers either [become a Patron](https://opencollective.com/nservicebusextensions/contribute/patron-6976) or have a [Tidelift Subscription](#support-via-tidelift) to use NServiceBusExtensions.
+**It is expected that all developers either [become a Patron](https://opencollective.com/nservicebusextensions/contribute/patron-6976) to use NServiceBusExtensions.
 [Go to licensing FAQ](https://github.com/NServiceBusExtensions/Home/#licensingpatron-faq)**

 ### Sponsors